Youstart-Labs/SummerTraining2018/01_ANGULAR/3_ANGULAR_ROUTING/README.md

 6. All pages `login`, `signup`, `form` will be separate components.
 Main page such as `gallery` page can be a component containing multiple components - `header`, `footer` and `card` components
 7. All pages will be linked via `Routing`.
 8. Data of JSON format will be stored under `Services` which can share data between components.That means all your cards must be generated via some data in `Service` and not directly written in HTML.
-9. From login page you must be able to pass data of username to top of header component in next page.
+9. Using login page you must be able to pass data of username to top of header component in next page.
-10. Form data should create in new cards in your respective project.
-That data will be shared via services.
+10. `Form` data should create new cards in your respective projects.
+That data will be shared via `Service`.